jaesparza/website/content/loop1.md

 ## Electronic Control Unit (ECU)

 The ECU is responsible for:
-* Driving the stepper motor at two diffrent speeds and in clockwise and counter-clockwise directions.
+* Driving the stepper motor at two diffrent speeds, in clockwise and counter-clockwise directions.
 * Reading the capacitor position and displaying it on the LCD screen.
 * Stopping the movement of the stepper if approaching the mechanical limits.